 Samsung Galaxy Note 7 proved out to be a disaster for the company.
-It came with a critical problem, some models of the phone were reported to catch fire and explode while charging.
+It came with a critical problem.
+Some models of the phone were reported to catch fire and explode while charging.
 There were numerous reports of Note 7 getting fire.
 As a result, Samsung had to pull back the Note 7 series.
-It was gruesome in the terms of reputation of the huge company.
-Recently, Samsung has introduced all new bezel-less Galaxy Note 8.
+It was gruesome in terms of the reputation of the enormous company.
+Recently, Samsung has introduced all-new bezel-less Galaxy Note 8.
 It is said to be the most good-looking smartphone of 2017.
-In this guide, we will talk about how to track and locate lost note 8 if you have lost it or it got stolen and you can’t find it.
+This guide will talk about how to track and locate lost note 8 if you have lost it or it got stolen, and you can’t find it.

-How to Track and Locate Note 8:
+How to Track and Locate Lost Note 8:

 Android Find my device can be used for any phone running on Android.
 Whereas, Find my mobile is only accessible for the latest high-end smartphones by Samsung.

-Method 1 to Track and Locate lost Note 8 Using Samsung’s Find my Mobile:
+Method 1 to Track and Locate Lost Note 8 Using Samsung’s Find my Mobile:

 Follow the steps below to locate lost Note 8:

-- First of all, login to Find my Mobile website using your Samsung account credentials.
+- First of all, log in to Find my Mobile website using your Samsung account credentials.

 - Click on Sign In under the heading of Find.
 (If you don’t know your username or password, use forget your ID or password to recover it.)

-- Once you have logged in.
-You will see the location of your phone on Google Maps.
+- Once you have logged in, you will see the location of your phone on Google Maps.

-Locate lost Note 8 using Google Find my Device for Android:
+Locate Lost Note 8 using Google Find My Device for Android:

-Lock: If you forgot your phone at some bar or office and you don’t want someone to access your private data.
+Lock: If you forgot your phone at some bar or office and don’t want someone to access your private data.
 Use this service to put a lock on your phone with a newly defined pin code along with a message on the screen.
 So if someone finds it, they can read the message on the screen and return it to you.

 Now let us move on to the guide on how to use Google Find my Device to locate lost Note 8: